-To enroll in DPC undergraduate degree program you will need to meet the minimum academic and English language requirements as outlined below:
+To enroll in DPCG undergraduate degree program you will need to meet the minimum academic and English language requirements as outlined below:

-Academic Requirements:

-Applicants from a high school following the U.A.E. curriculum must have:

-♦ The UAE High School Certificate - Science Stream (or equivalent) is required with an average score of 80% or more.

-If you come from a high school following an International curriculum must have

-- 12 years of school in Science Stream (or equivalent) with a minimum 80% or more. - Equivalency certificate for a High School Certificate obtained abroad from UAE Ministry of Education.

-Additional Requirements:

-- Students of GCSE/IGCSE curriculum must have completed five subjects (Biology or Human Biology, Chemistry, English Language, Mathematics or additional Mathematics or Statistics, and Physics) at the ordinary level with at least 2 B's and 3 C's grades, plus two subjects (Biology and Chemistry) at the GCE Advanced Subsidiary or Advanced level with at least 1 B and 1 C grade.

-- Students of International Baccalaureate Diploma must have completed six subjects with three at the standard level and three at the higher level with minimum 30 diploma points (equivalent grade of 80%) fulfilling following mandatory courses requirement:

-- Standard or Higher level Math

-- Standard or Higher level Biology

-- Standard or Higher level Chemistry

-English Proficiency Requirements

-All students are required to provide a certificate of English proficiency, such as

-- Internet Based Test (IBT) TOEFL 61 out of 120.
-TOEFL (PBT) will not be accepted. - International English Language Testing System (IELTS-Academic) 5.0 - Cambridge English: Advanced (CAE) with a test score of 41 - Pearson Test of English Academic (PTEA) score range of 36-46 - City & Guilds IESOL Test score of B1 First Class pass

-Exceptions are:

-Any native speaker of English that has completed her secondary education in an English medium institution in any country where English is an official language.
+The UAE High School Certificate - Science Stream (or equivalent) is required with an average score of 80% or more.
+If you come from a high school following an International curriculum must have 12 years of school in Science Stream (or equivalent) with a minimum 80% or more.
+Equivalency certificate for a High School Certificate obtained abroad from UAE Ministry of Education.
+If you come from a high school following an International curriculum must have 12 years of school in Science Stream (or equivalent) with a minimum 80% or more.
+Equivalency certificate for a High School Certificate obtained abroad from 12 years of school in Science Stream (or equivalent) with a minimum 80% or more.
+Equivalency certificate for a High School Certificate obtained abroad from more.Equivalency certificate for a High School Certificate obtained abroad from Equivalency certificate for a High School Certificate obtained abroad from UAE Ministry of Education.
+Additional Requirements: Students of GCSE/IGCSE curriculum must have completed five subjects (Biology or Human Biology, Chemistry, English Language, Mathematics or additional Mathematics or Statistics, and Physics) at the ordinary level with at least 2 B's and 3 C's grades, plus two subjects (Biology and Chemistry) at the GCE Advanced Subsidiary or Advanced level with at least 1 B and 1 C grade.
+Students of International Baccalaureate Diploma must have completed six subjects with three at the standard level and three at the higher level with minimum 30 diploma points (equivalent grade of 80%) fulfilling following mandatory courses requirement: Standard or Higher level Math Standard or Higher level Biology Standard or Higher level Chemistry acy Requirements All students are required to provide a certificate of English proficiency, such as Internet Based Test (IBT) TOEFL 61 out of 120.
+TOEFL (PBT) will not be accepted.
+International English Language Testing System (IELTS-Academic) 5.0 Cambridge English: Advanced (CAE) with a test score of 41 Pearson Test of English Academic (PTEA) score range of 36-46 Cite & Colling and the second seco City & Guilds IESOL Test score of B1 First Class pass The Environment of Control Contron Control Control Control Control Control Control Control Con The Emirates Standardized Test (EmSAT) with a test score range 1100 - 1225 Exceptions are: Any native speaker of English that has completed her secondary education in an English medium institution in any country where English is an official language.